 Thus, Ratey explains, learning to play the piano can make you smarter for performing algebra, because developing the skills needed to play the piano creates brain connections that can be used to perform other tasks.

-Bottom-line: Process Cleaners, and indeed, any skilled cleaning professionals, are smarter than unskilled ones.
+Bottom-line: Skilled cleaning professionals are smarter than unskilled ones.

-Per Dr. Ratey, for maximum brain development you need both aerobic and skill-based exercise, so cleaning and learning better and faster and healthier ways of doing so, should aid brain growth.
+Per Dr. Ratey, for maximum brain development you need both aerobic and skill-based exercise, so cleaning and learning better, faster and healthier ways of doing so, should aid brain growth.

 What are you waiting for?
-Get smart by getting onboard with your own specific skills-training program, and better yet, with PC4HS.
+Get smart by getting onboard with your own specific professional cleaning skills-training program.
 Your body will be healthier as will your bottom line, and customers too.